chargingtriceratops/chargingtriceratops-blog/_posts/2020/2020-05-18-the-fall-of-harley-davidson.markdown

 - Interesting point made about how the counter-culture image of Harley that appealed to the previous generations is actively repulsive to the current generations.
 And how Harley is alienating the existing Boomer demographic when it tries to find new markets.

-Not a huge fan of Harley-Davidsons myself - its just too much of a rich-man bike.
+Not a huge fan of Harley-Davidsons myself - it's just too much of a rich-man bike.
 The appeal of Harleys was to have a rugged bike that you made your own - not a specced out $$$ bike that's (as Ryan put it) "a mobility scooter on wheels".

 I see parallels between Royal Enfield in India and Harley Davidson in the US.
 Simpler rugged bikes with a brand image that appealed to "macho" men, with a love of long distance motorcycle journeys.
 However I think RE has handled itself better.